Refactor Your Laravel Project With Rector

 Keeping a Laravel project up to date and maintaining clean code can become costly as it grows.
 This is where Rector becomes a key tool.

-I'm Axel Libori Roch, a software developer based in Sant Fruitós de Bages, Catalonia.
-I specialize in building high-quality backends for websites and applications using PHP, primarily with Laravel.
-Whenever possible, I also enjoy contributing to open-source projects.
+I'm Axel Libori Roch, a software developer based in Catalonia.
+I specialize in building high-quality backends using PHP and Laravel, and I love contributing to open-source.

-Since I entered the web development field in 2005, I have always been fascinated by what we can build with just a computer and an internet connection.
+Since I entered the web development field, I have always been fascinated by what we can build with just a computer and an internet connection.

 Over time and through various life experiences, this journey has led me to become a Backend PHP developer.
-Although I have skills in other languages and technologies such as JavaScript, Node.js, Angular, and Flutter, I feel most comfortable within the PHP ecosystem.
+Although I have skills in other technologies like JavaScript, Node.js, Angular, and Flutter, I feel most comfortable within the PHP ecosystem.

-On a daily basis, I mainly work with Laravel, especially developing APIs, but I also work with WordPress and occasionally help with frontend development.
+On a daily basis, I mainly work with Laravel, especially developing APIs, but I also help with frontend development using Livewire and Inertia.js.
+Laravel ecosystem is my go-to choice!

 Keeping a Laravel project up to date and maintaining clean code can become costly as it grows.
 This is where Rector becomes a key tool.